Fukui (city): Geography

-Fukui is located in the coastal plain in north-central part of the prefecture.
+Fukui is located on the coastal plain in the north-central part of the prefecture.
 It is bordered by the Sea of Japan to the west and the Ryōhaku Mountains to the east.
 The Kuzuryū River flows through the city.

 Climate

 Fukui has a humid subtropical climate (Köppen climate classification Cfa) with hot, humid summers and cool winters.
 Precipitation is high throughout the year, and is especially heavy in December and January.